Kyosse/challmaker/Category/Steganography/LiSt Files/challenge.md

 ## Solution

 To solve this chall you just need a basic unix command.
-Apply the command `ls -all` in each directory to see the conversation and the flag.
+Apply the command `ls -l` in each directory to see the conversation and the flag.

 ![illustration of a solv with the ls -all command](images/Solv_example.png)